ovh/docs/pages/platform/ai/deploy_guide_01_capabilities/guide.en-gb.md

 This page provides the technical capabilities and limitations of the Public Cloud AI Deploy offer.
 We continuously improve our offers.
 You can follow and submit ideas to add to our roadmap at <https://github.com/ovh/public-cloud-roadmap/projects/2>.

-## ALPHA phase
+## BETA phase

-Please note that the AI Deploy offer is currently in ALPHA Phase, meaning:
+Please note that the AI Deploy offer is currently in BETA Phase, meaning:

-- the service is free during ALPHA phase.
+- the service is free during BETA phase.
 - the service is not ready for production.
 -	there is no official support.
 -	there are no contractual agreements (SLA).
 -	the General Availability is uncertain.
 -	some features are under development.
 Please check the roadmap link above to follow progress.

 ## Capabilities and limitations